 by Monica Tadros, M.D., F.A.C.S.

-What is Rhinoplasty?
+What Is Male Rhinoplasty?

-For example, when there is a large hump on the nose in profile, the excess bone and cartilage is removed resulting in a straighter and flatter appearance.
+For example, when there is a large hump on the nose in profile, the excess bone and cartilage are removed, resulting in a straighter and flatter appearance.
 The skin is then re-draped over the new framework, and the incisions are closed.

 How Common Is Male Rhinoplasty Surgery?